Print Friendly

 Non-verbal sentences.

 Unlike Spanish and English, K’iche’ does not have a copula (to be).
 This means that in existential and descriptive sentences like “the man is tired,” the adjective (tired) takes on the roles as predicate; subject (man) and predicate (tired) are simply juxtaposed.
-Notice that the predicate precedes the subject.
-Use le as a generic article “the” (see later handout about articles).
+In K’iche’, the predicate precedes the subject.
+Use le as a generic article “the” (we will study articles in greater detail in another lesson).

 9 Man returning from the fields, Chwi Raxon, Nahuala